gulizay91/stock-order/README.md

 Once done, run the Docker image and map the port to whatever you wish on your host.

-You can check data separeted db
+You can check data separated db

 db: stock-order
 ```